Adani Enterprises FPO fully subscribed; NII portion booked 3.26 times

 "The Adani crisis which had impacted market sentiments will be pushed to the back burner if the FPO sails through via institutional investment," said V K Vijayakumar, Chief Investment Strategist at Geojit Financial Services.

-Meanwhile, Indian equity benchmarks extended their fall in late deals, dragged by technology, pharma and energy stocks.
+Meanwhile, Indian equity benchmarks finished slightly higher today as gains in automobile, state-owned lenders and consumer stocks countered losses in technology, pharma and energy shares.

 Also Read | Hindenburg impact: Retail investors, HNIs lose over Rs 12,500 crore in Adani stocks